by Nebula Haze

 NOTE: If seedlings seem to be “stretching” upwards or growing very tall, usually it’s because they want more light.

-Young growing cannabis plants grow fastest when temps a bit warmer than a comfortable room temperature, around 70-85°F (20-30°C).
-But as long as it doesn't get freezing cold or burning hot, your plants should be able to grow in a wide range of temperatures.
+Young growing cannabis plants grow fastest when the temperature is a bit warmer than a comfortable room temperature, around 70-85°F (20-30°C).
+But as long as it doesn’t get freezing cold or burning hot, your plants should be able to grow in a wide range of temperatures.

-In this stage, your plant will focus ONLY on getting big and strong, like a kid before hitting puberty.
-Buds and flowers are not part of the plant's vocabulary yet.
+In this stage, your plant will focus ONLY on getting big and strong.
+Buds and flowers are not part of the plant’s vocabulary yet.

-If you're feeding your plant with additional nutrients, start at half strength as it can be easy to burn your young cannabis plants.
-Bring to 3/4 strength one plant starts growing vigorously.
+If you’re feeding your plant with additional nutrients, start at half strength as it can be easy to burn your young cannabis plants.
+Bring to 3/4 strength one plant starts growing vigorously and if your plant displays signs of needing more nutrients even though the pH is in a good range.

 At this stage, you can’t tell if one of your cannabis plants is going to be a boy or a girl yet.
 Wait, why do I care if my plant is a boy or a girl?

-Give plants 18-24 hours/light a day in the vegetative stage when growing indoors.
+- Give plants 18-24 hours/light a day in the vegetative stage when growing indoors.
+18 hours of light a day is preferable, 24 is for the experimental type of grower.

 The size your plant gets in this stage will have a huge impact on the final size of your plant.